lauriap/ot-harjoitustyo/documentation/specification.md

 * Additional mathematical operations
 * A proper sign in mechanism for all players
 * Time constraints for answering
-* A database to enable more detailed analysis of performance (e.g. % of correct answers by arithmetic operation type etc.)
+* A database to enable more detailed analysis of performance (e.g. % of correct answers by arithmetic operation type etc.) **DATABASE INCLUDED**